5 Questions to Ask Before Running Your Own Music PR Campaign

 5. Have you made a plan for success?

 As you can see, a music PR campaign isn't for the weak of heart.
 Begin your campaign with a mindset of patience, stamina, and resilience.
-Combine it with a strong plan of action and you’ll be ready to run your own campaign.
+Combine it with a strong music promotion strategy and you’ll be ready to run your own campaign.